Listen to this article

 -

-Traditional IRA💡 Definition:A retirement account with tax-deductible contributions that grow tax-deferred until withdrawal in retirement.: Taxes on dividends are deferred until withdrawal.
+Traditional IRA💡 Definition:A retirement account with tax-deductible contributions that grow tax-deferred until withdrawal in retirement.: You won't pay taxes on dividends as they are earned.
+Instead, taxes are deferred until you start taking withdrawals in retirement.

 -